RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 }
 ```

-This example copied from the official docs shows how the policy data source
+This example, copied from the official docs, shows how the policy data source
 accepts an arbitrary number of `statement` blocks, with all of the capabilities
 outlined in the [AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_statement.html).
 This is what I mean when I say that terraform has been improving by leaps and bounds--